 The top two challenges highlighted during the September Networkplaceless discussion about remote opportunities were:

-During our October Networkplaceless we welcomed Julia Taylor Kennedy, Executive Director at the Center for Talent Innovation, who shared expert advice on how the area of sponsorship could apply directly to remote work environments in addressing these issues.
+During our October Networkplaceless we welcomed Julia Taylor Kennedy, Executive Vice President at the Center for Talent Innovation, who shared expert advice on how the area of sponsorship could apply directly to remote work environments in addressing these issues.

 In all work environments, it’s critical to establish and foster relationships that encourage career growth, however, it’s also necessary to think through objectives and expectations for each relationship.
 Four categories of professional development relationships include: